General relativistic study of $f$-mode oscillations in neutron stars with gravitationally bound dark matter: Results And Discussions

 \section{Results And Discussions}

 As discussed earlier, the DM interaction with nucleonic matter is considered as a single-fluid, where the EOS is directly impacted by the DM.
+Here DM is gravitationally captured and distributed non-uniformly inside the star.
 This phenomenon, in turn, affects properties of the NS such as mass, radius, compactness, tidal deformability, and complex QNM frequencies.
 Hence, all the numerical outcomes pertaining to the DM-admixed NS properties are presented in this section.
 Additionally, the URs in NS asteroseismology are also investigated by considering DM within the NS.